ohusq/Javascript-Auth-Server-Side/README.md

 ## Usage

-Project can be used for personal projects / learning
+Project can be used for personal projects / learning.

 ## Contributing

-Guidelines for contributing to the project.
+Make a pull request.

 ## License